 Final Thoughts on a Great Weekend in Lisbon

-With great food and of course, the home of the Pastel da Nada, Lisbon is also attracting foodies from all over the world to discover the unique Portuguese flavors at the many restaurants that are constantly changing and booming with local young chefs.
+With great food and of course, the home of the Pastel da Nada, Lisbon is also attracting foodies from all over the world to discover the unique Portuguese flavours at the many restaurants that are constantly changing and booming with local young chefs.

 With incredible architecture on every corner, beautiful cobblestoned lanes leading up the Lisbon hills with incredible cafes and shops and an awesome transport system to get you to wherever you want to go